project-poodle/poodle/design.md

   - followed by crc32 of the offset lookup (one per file)

 - followed by a list of Record Groups
-  - each Record Group share the same Key, with one or more Attribute Groups
+  - each Record Group share the same Key, with one or more Groups
   - Record Groups are sorted by Key and are stored in sorted order
   - a crc32 is at the end of all the Record Groups (one per file)

-- Attribute Groups for Key
+- Groups for Key
-  - Default Attribute Group has empty name, and is always stored as the first record.
+  - Default Group has empty name, and is always stored as the first record.
-  - Other Attribute Groups (if exist), are stored in sorted order
+  - Other Groups (if exist), are stored in sorted order

 ### Record Offset Lookup ###